You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Symadine is a drug marketed by Solvay and is included in one NDA.

 The generic ingredient in SYMADINE is amantadine hydrochloride.
 There are seven drug master file entries for this compound.
-Thirty-five suppliers are listed for this compound.
+Thirty-four suppliers are listed for this compound.
 Additional details are available on the amantadine hydrochloride profile page.

 AI Deep Research